davidrtoomey/ollama-deepseek-r1-automated-code-repair/README.md

 ## Usage

-1. **Prepare Your Target Script**
+1. **Target Scripts**

-    Ensure your `target_script.py` is in the project directory and contains some errors for demonstration.
+    The scripts in the project directory contains some errors for demonstration.

 2. **Run the Monitoring Script**